 Students looking for a career in recreation, park, and tourism studies most often complete these degree programs in our school:

-Careers in sport and business focus on the business processes of sports, including sales, marketing, management, media, operations, and legal aspects.
+Careers in sports, events, and business focus on the business processes of sports, including sales, marketing, management, media, operations, and legal aspects.
 When you graduate with a degree in this field, you'll have a firm understanding of the jobs and functions required in the front offices of collegiate and professional sports organizations.
-You'll also possess the business acumen to work outside of sports in positions requiring teamwork, problem solving, and communication skills.
+You'll also possess the business acumen to work outside of sports in positions requiring teamwork, problem solving, event management, and communication skills.

-Students interested in a career in sport and business most often complete these degree programs within our school:
+Students interested in a career in sports, events, and business most often complete these degree programs within our school: